 The court cases also reveal the extent to which national positions in this area are often rather fluid and reflect political expediencies which can change over time.
 During the original negotiations to agree the Regulation, for example, the British and French representatives always argued that Article 113 was irrelevant, and that articles J2 and J3 provided the appropriate legal framework.
 However, when the two German cases went to the European Court of Justice, France (and to a lesser extent the UK) adopted different positions.
 The German companies had applied to the Court on the basis that the additional German regulations (i.e., in addition to those contained in the EU Regulation) were illegal because they fell within the competence of Article 113.
 When the cases were submitted the other member states were invited to give comments.
-Rather surprisingly, the written submission from France suggested that this policy area did, after all, fall within the competence of Article 113, whereas the UK sat on the fence and suggested that the question be left open.78
+Rather surprisingly, the written submission from France suggested that this policy area did, after all, fall within the question be left open.78